Softvative/chef-server/doc/HOW_THINGS_WORK.md

 ### FIPS Implementation Details

-The erlang-crypto2 app provides `crypto` module implementation.
-To support switching to this crypto module at runtime we perform the following:
+The erlang crypto app provides `crypto` module implementation.
+We no longer use the erlang-crypto2 app that was used previously.

-* Build the erlang-crypto2 app as a separate omnibus definition using the same Erlang libraries used to build all other Erlang apps.
-Copy the `ebin` and `priv` folders from the build into a custom location inside the omnibus package.
-* If `fips true` is set and the server is reconfigured, we update the `vm.args` to put the erlang-crypto2 `ebin` folder at the front of the load path.
-* We also export the path to the `priv` folder as an environment variable.
-When the erlang-crypto2 app is loaded it uses an `on_load` function to load the crypto NIFs.
-We could not figure out how to specify the correct `priv` folder except by hardcoding it into this environment variable.
+* Setting `fips true` in `/etc/opscode/chef-server.rb` will enable FIPS mode for Chef-Infra-Server.

 ## Api v0 and v1 functionality for users